rajang-data/enterprise-ai-platform/readme.md

 ---

-Some things are easier to show than explain.
+Somethings are easier to show than explain.

 This is a working implementation of **enterprise AI governance: policy enforcement, audit logging, guardrails, and a Next Best Action agent** built on Claude API without any third-party agent platforms.